Samma dynasty

-The Sammā dynasty was a medieval Sindhi dynasty which ruled the Sindh Sultanate from 1351 before being replaced by the Arghun dynasty in 1524.
+The Sammā dynasty was a Sindhi Muslim dynasty which ruled the Sindh Sultanate, a medieval kingdom based in Sindh.
+It was established by Unar bin Babinah in 1351 who defeated Sardar Hamir (the last Soomra Emir) and declared independence from the Delhi Sultanate.
+The Sammas took the title of Jam the equivalent of "Sultan" while claiming descent from Jamshid.
+The capital of the sultanate was in the city of Samanagar (modern-day Thatta).
+The Sammas were replaced in the early 16th century by the Arghun dynasty.

 The Samma dynasty has left its mark in Sindh with structures including the necropolis of and royalties in Thatta.

-Beginnings
+Origins

-According to Chachnama, Jats of Lohana tribe included Sammas.
 Sarah Ansari states both Sammas and Soomros to be Rajput tribes when they converted to Islam.
 Their chiefs were followers of Suhrawardi Sufi saints with their base at Uch and Multan.
 Firishta mentions two groups of zamindars in Sindh, namely Sumra and Samma.

 Information about the early years of the Samma dynasty is very sketchy.
 Tribes such as Samma were regarded as a sub-division of Jats or on a par with the Jats when Muslims first arrived in Sindh, and it is known from Ibn Battuta that in 1333 the Sammas were in rebellion, led by the founder of the dynasty, Jam Tamachi Unar.
 The Sammas overthrew the Soomras soon after 1335 and the last Soomra ruler took shelter with the governor of Gujarat, under the protection of Muhammad bin Tughluq, the sultan of Delhi.
 Mohammad bin Tughlaq made an expedition against Sindh in 1351 and died at Sondha, possibly in an attempt to restore the Soomras.
 With this, the Sammas became independent.
 The next sultan, Firuz Shah Tughlaq attacked Sindh in 1365 and 1367, unsuccessfully, but with reinforcements from Delhi he later obtained Banbhiniyo's surrender.
 The Samma dynasty overtook the Sumra dynasty and ruled Sindh during 1365–1521.
 Around that time, the Sindhi Swarankar community returned from Kutch to their home towns in Sindh, and some settled empty land on the banks of Sindhu River near Dadu, Sindh.
 By the end of year 1500, nearly the entire Sindhi Swarankar community had returned to Sindh.
 This period marks the beginning of Sufistic thought and teachings in Sindh.